 Re-burning is my most commonly used method to control and alter my burner results.

-Now I’m re-burning back over the patch starting on the left and working towards the right.
+The lower photo shows how I’m re-burning back over the patch starting on the left and working towards the right.
 As you can see the color is darker on the left half of the patch where I’ve added a second layer of burn strokes.

 It is possible to get extremely dark burn results by just re-burning over an area.
 My burner remained on 3.5 for this entire demonstration.

 This method works for any type of burn stroke.
-In this image I’m using circular motion to create a little patch of color.

 METHOD 2 – HAND SPEED

 Altering my hand speed is another way to change my burn results.
+This is hard to show with still photos, so I will just explain what the example in the photo means.

 If you have the patience to move your hand slow enough, you can get extremely dark burn results even with a low heat setting on the burner.